Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Results: Kinematic Stage

 \section{Results: Kinematic Stage}

-We have coded the amplification of the magnetic field using maps given in Eq.~\ref{eq.1} - \ref{eq.6} and also included diffusion using the set of points generated by map itself.
-The distribution of points in the interval $[0,1]$ is dynamic and the map automatically allocates more number of points to areas where the magnetic field has finer structure, this allows us to achieve higher $\Rm$ than the number of points that are used.
-We have generally adopted $300 \times 300$ for lower $\Rm$ runs while for higher $\Rm$ we use $500 \times 500$ points.
+We have coded the amplification of the magnetic field using maps given in Eq.~(\ref{eq.1})-(\ref{eq.6}) and also included diffusion using the set of points in the unit square in the $(x,y)$ plane.
+The positions of the points are evolved using the map equations.
+The distribution of points in the interval $[0,1]$ is dynamic and the map automatically allocates more points to areas where the magnetic field has finer structure.
+This allows us to achieve higher $\Rm$ than the number of points that are used.
+We have generally adopted $300 \times 300$ points for lower $\Rm$ runs while for higher $\Rm$ we use $500 \times 500$ points.

-We first show in Fig.~\ref{fig.4}, the result of applying the 2 strip map, excluding diffusion step to look at kinematic evolution of magnetic field starting from a unit seed field.
-The panels in Fig.~\ref{fig.4} from top to bottom show respectively, the magnetic field $B(x)$, as a function of position $x$, after 1, 2, 4 and 8 iterations.
-We have adopted here $\alpha = 0.4$.
-It is clear from Fig.~\ref{fig.4} that as the number of iterations increases the magnetic field grows but becomes more and more intermittent.
+We first show in Fig.~\ref{rmevol}, the result of applying the two strip map, excluding diffusion to explore kinematic evolution of magnetic field starting from a unit seed field.
+Fig.~\ref{rmevol} shows the magnetic field $B(x)$, as a function of position $x$, after 1, 2, 4 and 8 iterations.
+We have adopted $\alpha = 0.4$.
+It is clear from Fig.~\ref{rmevol} that as the number of iterations increases magnetic field grows but becomes more and more intermittent.
 Moreover, within a small spatial scale the magnetic field varies significantly and develops a fractal structure \citep{FO88, FO90}.